Seven Tips for Becoming a more Effective Negotiator

-Joydeep Hor, Founder and Managing Principal and Sam Cahill, Associate
+Joydeep Hor, Founder and Managing Principal

 The workplace presents a broad range of situations where parties are required to negotiate.
 These can range from everyday tasks (such as rostering, allocating work and setting deadlines) to more challenging situations (such as industrial disputes or litigation).
 In any context, the negotiator’s task is to work towards a solution that meets some of the needs of each of the parties to enable the parties to reach agreement and resolve their dispute.
 This article sets out seven tips for becoming a more effective negotiator.